JeremyLikness/AngularHealthApp/ReadMe.md

 of the unit of measure, and toggles between states when clicked using the exposed toggle method on the unit of measure component.

-Next, the user profile is integrated into the application.
+13 - Next, the user profile is integrated into the application.
 The first part of the profile is gender.
 A gender filter is needed to show whether the user is male or female, so a specification for the filter and another one for the controller is added.
 The resulting controller and filter are wired into the application and used to create a toggle for choosing gender.
 Note the similarities between the metric and gender toggle.
 This is a great opportunity to refactor into a common template using an Angular directive.

+The Angular directive uses a template for the repeated structure of the control.
+It defines several variables that are wired based on the UI.
+The various levels of scope isolation are demonstrated and the reusable directive is implemented and verified to behave consistently.